IrchadX/BackMaintenancier/README.md

 $ npm run start:prod
 ```

-The application will start on `http://localhost:3000` (or the PORT specified in your .env file).
+The application will start on `http://localhost:3000` .

 ## API Endpoints